Manchester City F.C. in international football: =Post-treble struggles

-UEFA competitions
+UEFA and FIFA competitions

-Non-UEFA competitions
+Non-UEFA / FIFA competitions

 In addition to the major UEFA competitions, Manchester City have also played a number of first team fixtures in other, more minor multi-national competitions.
 As winners of the 1970 League Cup, Manchester City played against the Coppa Italia winners Bologna in the Anglo-Italian League Cup.
 The competition started the previous year, as a way of enabling 1969 League Cup winners Swindon Town to play European opposition.
 For the first leg in Bologna, the City team stayed over 100 km (60 miles) away in the coastal resort of Rimini, and took a relaxed attitude to proceedings.
 City lost the match 1–0, and drew 2–2 at home, losing the competition.

 After missing out on a UEFA berth for 1971–72, Manchester City were invited to play in the Texaco Cup, a competition for English, Scottish and Irish teams.
 City fielded a weakened side for the second leg of their tie against Airdrieonians.
 As punishment Manchester City had their £1,000 prize money withheld and were banned from the competition for two years.
 Upon the expiry of the suspension in 1974, the club entered the competition again, but exited in the group stage.
 The tournament saw Denis Law play his final matches as a professional.
 The withdrawal of Irish teams saw the competition renamed the Anglo-Scottish Cup the following year.
 Again, City failed to progress beyond the group stage.